tidwall/summitdb/README.md

 A fencing token is simply a number that increases.
 It's guaranteed to be consistent across the cluster and can never be deleted or decreased.
 The value is a 64-bit unsigned integer.
 The first FENCE call will return "1".
-This is useful for things like distributed locking and preventing race conditions.
+This can be useful in applications that need things like distributed locking and preventing race conditions.

 ```
 > FENCE mytoken